Parenting has good days and bad days. Some days you look forward to. Other days you dread!

-Let them know it’s not ok to joke about, or make fun of maturation and what happens with our bodies.
+Let them know it’s not ok to joke about or make fun of maturation and what happens with our bodies.
 Teach them to be respectful towards their own body and other’s bodies.

 Topics to cover in THE TALK about Maturation

 1. How their body changes & what they can expect to happen from a science perspective.
-If you keep this part very science based and biological it makes it a little easier for the kids to not feel embarrassed about it.
+If you keep this part very science-based and biological it makes it a little easier for the kids to not feel embarrassed about it.

 2. Hygiene changes and how to use deodorant, why it’s important to shower more often, etc.

 3. What happens to the other gender.
-You don’t have to go into as deep detail, but guys SHOULD know very basics of what happens to girls.
+You don’t have to go into deep detail, but guys SHOULD know very basics of what happens to girls.
 And girls should know very basics of what happens to boys.
 So when they see it happening, they aren’t left wondering.
 And so they can have proper respect.

-4. Teach respect for the other gender – don’t let them think it is OK to make fun of the boy who’s voice is changing or the girl who started a period and it leaked onto their pants.
+4. Teach respect for the other gender – don’t let them think it is OK to make fun of the boy whose voice is changing or the girl who started a period and it leaked onto their pants.